 The Company has an employee benefits policy for short term and long term.
 The short term benefits are considered according to the employment conditions, competency and job responsibility comparing fairly and properly with the operating result and other companies in the same industry.
-By the way, the provident fund is also provided as a long term benefits which the employees can choose the rate of saving and investment policy that fits for their own (Employee's Choice).
+By the way, the provident fund is also provided as a long term benefits.
+In 2018 the Company approved to increase the provident fund rate for the employer's portion into the employee's provident fund according to the service years of employees and revoked the ineligible employee's provident fund membership of whom had already redeemed its fund in the past can re-apply for a new membership.